 Alyssa has been awarded the Elizabeth Greenshields Foundation Grant for Painting three times and serves as a member of the New York Academy of Art’s Board of Trustees.

-We are unable to give refunds for visiting artist workshop unless the workshop is canceled by Townsend Atelier.
+We are unable to give refunds or exchanges for visiting artist workshop unless the workshop is canceled by Townsend Atelier.